Oven Thermometers

 Now that we’ve talked about the necessity of buying an oven thermometer, it’s time to turn our attention to finding the right one available.
 Although there are dozens, if not hundreds, of different oven thermometers available, it really isn’t all that difficult to find a quality one.
 All the consumer has to do is take a few moments and look at a few key details.

-Oven Probe Or Thermometer?
+Oven Probe or Thermometer?

 The Thermometer’s Display

-Choose One With An NSF Rating
+Choose One with an NSF Rating

 It’s also a good idea to make sure that the thermometer has been tested and certified by the NSF.
 What’s the NSF?
-The NSF rating lets the consumer know that the thermometer has been independently tested and rated to be accurate by an independent rating agency.
+The NSF rating lets the consumer know that the thermometer has been tested and rated to be accurate by an independent rating agency.
 In other words, thermometers rated by the NSF are usually more accurate than ones that haven’t been rated and certified.

-How The Thermometer Attaches To The Oven
+How The Thermometer Attaches to the Oven

-Analog models either stand up in the oven or attach to the oven rack.
-If the model sits upright, the consumer should make sure it’s base is wide enough to sit up without falling over.
+There are several different ways that oven thermometers attach to the oven.
+Digital model displays usually use a magnet to attach it to the outside of the oven, while the probe that’s attached to it by a wire sits inside the oven.
+But analog models either stand up in the oven or attach to the oven rack.
+If the model sits upright, the consumer should make sure its base is wide enough to sit up without falling over.
 This means the base should be at least 2-inches wide, if not wider.
 For models that attach to the rack, make sure the clamp is large enough to easily mount to the rack and that it swivels.
 That will ensure that the thermometer is easy to set up and can be viewed from any angle.

 Previous article